 Necole Sims: Why not resolve to learn from your mistakes of 2009?

-The end of 2009 is upon us.
+Today is the last day of 2009.
 Have you made your resolutions yet?

 Yeah, neither have I.